 The Career Path Program provides a logical and consistent method for ensuring that similar roles are assigned salary ranges based upon appropriate, well matched internal and market considerations.

-The Career Path section of the Human Resources site provides detailed information that may assist in your understanding of and preparation for future opportunities and/or career advancement at the university.
+The Career Path section of the Human Resource Management and Development site provides detailed information that may assist in your understanding of and preparation for future opportunities and/or career advancement at the university.

 Questions regarding the Career Path should be directed to managers and/or Human Resources representatives.

 At the time of hire, staff members are assigned a job classification within the Career Path Program, which determines the requirements for time reporting and overtime pay.